-A long-time resident of Northern California, Festinger founded the contemporary music ensemble Earplay and in 1990 became Professor of Music Composition at San Francisco State University, where he is also Artistic Director of the Morrison Artists Series, San Francisco’s longest established presenter of chamber music.
+A long time resident of Northern California, in 1985 Festinger founded the well-known San Francisco based contemporary music ensemble Earplay, which he continues to direct.
+In 1990 he joined the music faculty of San Francisco State University as professor of music theory and composition, and served from 2010 to 2018 as Artistic Director of the Morrison Artists Series, San Francisco’s longest established presenter of professional chamber music concerts.

-His numerous awards and honors include commissions from the Koussevitzky Foundation in the Library of Congress and the Fromm Foundation at Harvard University, and his work has received the support of the National Endowment for the Arts and the Aaron Copland Fund for music.
-The American Academy of Arts and Letters has twice recognized his work (Walter Hinrichsen Award and an Academy Recording Award); and he has participated as a featured composer in numerous festivals and residencies throughout North America, Europe and China.
+The numerous awards and honors that have accrued to him include major commissions from the Koussevitzky Foundation in the Library of Congress and the Fromm Foundation at Harvard University, and his work has received the support of the National Endowment for the Arts and the Aaron Copland Fund for music.
+His works have been commissioned by the Argosy Foundation, the Barlow Foundation, the Mary Flagler Cary Trust, the Pew Charitable Trust, the Philadelphia Music Project, Meet the Composer, the American Music Center, and the American Composers Forum.
+He is a recipient of the George Ladd Grand Prix de Paris, and the American Academy of Arts and Letters has twice recognized his work, with both the Walter Hinrichsen Award and an Academy Recording Award.

-Festinger’s music is published by C.F.
-Peters Corporation, and Wildcat Canyon Press.
-Recordings of his works are available on the Bridge, Centaur, CRI and CRS labels, and a new CD of his chamber music recorded by the New York New Music Ensemble is planned for release in 2013 on the Naxos International label.
+Mr. Festinger’s music is published by C.F.
+Peters Corp. and Wildcat Canyon Press.
+Recordings of his works are available on the Bridge, Centaur, CRI, CRS and Naxos International labels.